steveiliop56/tinyauth-docs/docs/community/kubernetes.md

 _Contributor: [@kdwils](https://github.com/kdwils)_.

-## Example use cases
+## Use Case
-- Simple Authentication for...
+Simple Authentication for Kubernetes ingress controllers for securing both internal and externally exposed self-hosted apps.
-    1. Intranet Applications such as dashboards, management applications, etc.
+Ingress controllers like `ingress-nginx` or `traefik` can act as a gateway to enforce authentication and authorization policies before traffic reaches your self-hosted applications.

-    2. Kubernetes ingress controllers for securing services exposed outside the cluster
+This is useful for protecting internal tools, admin interfaces, or services exposed to the internet, without needing to modify the applications themselves.

 ## Prerequisites

 This documentation assumes the following prerequisites:

 * An operational Kubernetes cluster
-* An Ingress controller installed.
+* An Ingress controller installed for the Ingress section.
 This documentation demonstrates using `ingress-nginx`, but `traefik` could be used as well.

 ## Deploying Tinyauth to a Kubernetes Environment